chef/chef-web-docs/content/deprecations_unified_mode.md

 Unified Mode is a setting which is local to the resource it is declared inside, and it does not affect calling recipes or resources, and does not affect any sub-resources which are used.

-The default behavior of Chef Infra 17 is that resources do not run in Unified Mode, which is the same behavior as explicitly setting the Unified Mode flag to false.
+The default behavior of Chef Infra Client 17 is that resources do not run in Unified Mode, which is the same behavior as explicitly setting the Unified Mode flag to false.
 Resources will continue to run the say way, but a message will be emitted warning that those resources should be converted.